JackieWaltRyan/FreeItems/README.md

   Points Shop (animated avatars, frames, stickers, backgrounds, etc.).<br><br>
 - `RecommendationsItems` - `bool` type with default value of `false`.
 If `true`, automatically browse the list of recommendations during seasonal sales (spring, summer, autumn, winter) to get 9 free stickers.<br><br>
+- `BlackList` - `List<uint>` type with default value of being empty.
+List of `itemID` items that should never be collected, even if possible.
+The main reason is that there are some items on Steam that are always free.
+Since there is no way to check whether the bot already has such an item in its inventory or not, the plugin will always try to get such items again.
+To prevent the plugin from sending extra requests to the server every time and wasting time, you can disable such items in this list.<br><br>
 - `Timeout` - `uint` type with default value of `6`.
 This is the number of hours to wait between rechecks for all free items.
 By default, this value is 6 hours.
 Since checking can create a large number of requests to the Steam servers, it is strongly recommended not to set this value too low!